Available for Lead UX & Product Designer roles · London

 RX Global · London

-Senior UX Designer, Customer Discovery & Innovation
+Design Lead, Customer Discovery & Innovation (Innolab)

 • Led a design system task group for Figma implementation across 250+ brands and trade shows